sensedeep/onedoc/docs/api/model/methods.md

 ### Pagination

 The `find` method will automatically invoke DynamoDB query to fetch additional items and aggregate the result up to the limit specified by `params.limit`.
-If the limit is exceeded, the last key fetched is set in the 'result.next' property of the returned array of items.
+If the limit is exceeded, the last key fetched is set in the **result.next** property of the returned array of items.
 You can provide this as `params.next` to a subsequent API call to continue the query with the next page of results.

 ```typescript